jborean93/PSWSMan/docs/en-US/about_PSWSManAuthentication.md

 By default Devolutions SSPI is only used if the builtin GSSAPI library is not installed on Linux but it can be set as the default authentication provider process wide or on a specific session.
 The code `Set-PSWSManAuthProvider -AuthProvider Devolutions` can be used to default the process wide default to use Devolutions SSPI.
 Otherwise `New-PSWSManSessionOption -AuthProvider Devolutions` can be used on a specific session setup to use Devolutions for that connection.
-The `New-PSWSManSessionOption -AuthProvider ...` takes precendence over the global process wide setting.
+The `New-PSWSManSessionOption -AuthProvider ...` takes precedence over the global process wide setting.

 Support for Devolutions is limited and while things should work it is an experimental feature and mileage may vary.
 Currently `CredSSP` will not work with Devolutions due to it missing the feature https://github.com/Devolutions/sspi-rs/issues/84.